-Following the deductions, I was prompted to select credits I might qualify for.
-The Making Work Pay credit was already selected for me, most likely because I had entered W-2 income.
-The credit section moved quickly for me, and I proceeded to the taxes section, where H&R Block checks for additional taxes or penalties I would be required to pay, such as excess contributions to or early withdrawals from retirement accounts.
+Following the deductions, I was prompted to select credits for which I might qualify.
+The credit section moved quickly for me, and I proceeded to the taxes section, where H&R Block checks for additional taxes or penalties I would be required to pay.
+These include excess contributions to, or early withdrawals, from retirement accounts.

 Printing and filing the returns

 After finishing all sections and reviewing my federal tax return, H&R Block transferred my information to the state return.
 I entered the information that applies to New Jersey, such as the renter/homeowner rebate.
 After finishing the forms, I noticed that I did not enter the estimated tax payments I made throughout the year, so I went back to the pages to enter that information for both my federal return and state return.